-Fig 11: NDVI
+Figure 9.
+NDVI (Gembloux)

 Analysis

-For executing the data analysis a selection of 12 out of the 40 varities has been executed based on the following rationale.
-For each disease (yellow rust, brown rust and septoriosis) which has been evaluated based on the field inspection, the three varieties with the strongest infection (over the complete period or on the last survey???).
-From the 40 varities also the 3 varities which have the lowest overall score in terms of degree of infection to all diseases.
+Data analysis has been performed on a selection of 12 out of the 40 based on the following rationale.
+For each disease (yellow rust, brown rust and septoriosis) which has been evaluated based on the field inspection, the three varieties with the strongest infection are selected.
+From the 40 varieties also the 3 varieties with the lowest overall score in terms of degree of infection to all diseases were inspected.